renanGit/Vector-Search/py/README.md

 # Python Vector Search Implementation

-Learning material for vector search implementations in Python (with no third-party libs, just standard libs), including HNSW (Hierarchical Navigable Small World), PQ, and brute force algorithm.
+Learning material for vector search implementations in Python (with no third-party libs, just standard libs).

 The python code here is by no means for performance, its to learn the algo without all the specialized libs that hide the implementation.